-- 1. Schedule an assessment and orientation appointment and meet with the Success Center Coordinator to discuss and establish a plan for reasonable accommodations. - 2.
+- Schedule an assessment and orientation appointment and meet with the Accessibility Services Coordinator to discuss and establish a plan for reasonable accommodations. - 2.
 Apply for auditory books and other aids as necessary. - 3.
-Schedule an advising session with the ADA coordinator at 419-267-1265 - 4.
-Notify instructors of the disability and discuss what accommodations will be beneficial prior to the first week of class. - 5.
-Make arrangements with instructors and Success Center Coordinator for testing accommodations.
+Schedule an advising session with the Dean of General Studies. - 4.
+Notify instructors of the disability and discuss what accommodations will be beneficial prior to the first week of class - Make arrangements with instructors and Success Center Supervisor for testing accommodations.

-Individuals with hearing disabilities who need interpretive services must contact the Success Center Coordinator three months prior to starting date in order to guarantee allocation of funds and qualified interpreters.
-No student will have his or her requests met until an academic plan is established with the Success Center Coordinator.
+Individuals with hearing disabilities who need interpretive services must contact the Success Center Supervisor three months prior to their starting date in order to guarantee allocation of funds and qualified interpreters.
+No student will have his or her requests met until an academic plan is established with the Success Center Supervisor.